 As depicted in Figure~\ref{fig:RL_formulation}, there are two choices for cache implementation: a cache simulator written in software or a real processor.
 The cache simulator allows quickly prototyping and implementing existing and new cache designs for vulnerability exploration.
 Exploring attacks on real hardware enables applying {\acronym} to real-world system designs even when their design details are not known.

 {\bf Cache simulator}: we embed an open-source cache simulator in Python~\cite{cache_simulator} as the cache model in the {\acronym} framework.
 The cache configuration options are in Table~\ref{tab:config}.
 We implement LRU, random \cite{lipp2016armageddon}, PLRU \cite{so1988cache}, and RRIP \cite{jaleel2010high} replacement policies in the cache simulator.
 The cache simulator can be further extended to multi-level caches.
-For simplicity, we currently use physically-indexed physically-tagged (PIPT) caches and let the attacker and the victim directly use physical addresses for their accesses.
+For simplicity, we currently use physically-indexed physically-tagged (PIPT) caches and let the attack and victim programs directly use physical addresses for their accesses.

-{\bf Real hardware}: we leverage CacheQuery~\cite{vila2020cachequery}, a open-source tool to directly measure the cache access timing on Intel processors.
-CacheQuery automatically figures out the address mappings for L1, L2 and L3 caches and provides access to a specific cache level, without disabling prefetching, turbo Boost, frequency scaling, etc., which is close to real world operating conditions.
-Currently, CacheQuery~\cite{vila2020cachequery} supports timing measurements for access sequences to one cache set.

-Even though {\acronym} can interact with an arbitrary number of sets if the cache interface allows, our experiments focus on exploring attacks within small number of cache sets under different configurations, given that cache-timing attacks usually exploit the contention in each cache set independently.
+{\bf Real hardware}: we leverage CacheQuery~\cite{vila2020cachequery}, an open-source tool to directly measure the cache access timing on Intel processors.
+CacheQuery automatically figures out the address mappings for L1, L2 and L3 caches and provides access to a specific cache level, without disabling prefetching, turbo boost, frequency scaling, etc., which is close to real world operating conditions.
+Currently, CacheQuery~\cite{vila2020cachequery} supports timing measurements for access sequences to one cache set. \\ Even though {\acronym} can interact with an arbitrary number of sets if the cache interface allows, our experiments focus on exploring attacks within small number of cache sets under different configurations, given that cache-timing attacks usually exploit the contention in each cache set independently.